gshanemiller/congestion/README.md

 [This repository contains a basic Timely model](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/timely.h).
 It periodically computes negative rates e.g. what the code calls raw values.
 The raw value is coerced into a valid value by applying min/max comparisons just before returning.
 The code in [7] is more complicated.
 It also coerces the raw value by bounding increases/decreases in rate.

 So at the time of this writing it's not entirely clear what the algorithm really is.
 Ideally it'd be possible nail down Timely without getting drawn into a long benchmarking, model-fitting work where its parameters are reverse estimated.

+Based on the code as it now stands, the model parameters [do not look right](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/data.png):

+* In the second (middle) plot we see that when the starting RTT (here 225us) far off the min, the TX rate drops to the minimum immediately.
+Once the max RTT is hit (500us at t=0.02sec) it takes until ~0.25sec for the rate to recover even though RTTs are slowly decreasing only
+* In the third (bottom) plot RTTs are sampled at a mean of 60us which is only 10us higher than the model minimum.
+Even though all RTTs hug the lower end of the model, the TX rate never exceeds 0.04GB/sec which way off the NIC max
+* And as I point out above, there are zillions of raw rates < 0